 Tubing is not usually the main reason to purchase a PWC.
 However, jet skis are perfectly adept at pulling towable tubes.

-There are hundreds of different towable water tubes in every shape and size, but some are much better than others.
-Even the best towable tubes have their flaws, so it’s good to know exactly what it is you’re buying beforehand.
+There are hundreds of different jet ski towable water tubes in every shape and size, but some are much better than others.
+Even the best inner tubes for jet skis have their flaws, so it’s good to know exactly what it is you’re buying beforehand.

 Some of the links below are affiliate links, meaning, at no additional cost to you, we may make a commission if you click through and make a purchase.